Did You Know? Pay Stub Requirements for All 50 States

 Since pay stub requirements vary by state, we’ve compiled a list of pay stub requirements for employers in all 50 states:

 No requirement states

-The southern states of Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Ohio, South Dakota, and Tennessee have no requirements regarding pay stubs.
+The above states have no requirements regarding pay stubs.
 While an employer can provide pay stubs to employees, they are not required to.

-The following twenty-six states (over half of the nation) require employers provide their employees with a pay stub, though it is not specified that the pay stub be in writing or on paper.
+The following twenty-six states (over half of the nation) require employers to provide their employees with a pay stub, though it is not specified that the pay stub is written or on paper.
 Many states have reasonably interpreted that employers can comply by providing either a written, printed, or electronic pay stub, as long as the employee has access to view their pay stubs.
-Some state agencies require the capability to print the electronic pay stubs.
+Some state agencies require the capability to print electronic pay stubs.

 |Kansas||New Jersey||West Virginia|

 Paystub states that require printed/written format

 The following eleven states require employers to provide a pay stub that is printed or written.
 However, most states allow employers to provide electronic pay stubs that can be printed (with access to a printer ensured by their employer).
 Some states require employees to give consent to receive pay stubs electronically.